KelvinTegelaar/CIPP/docs/user/gettingstarted/prerequisites/index.md

 </p>
 </details>

-Now that you have SAM setup, move onto configuring permissions using the Next button below...
+Now that you have SAM setup, move onto configuring permissions using the Next button below.